The Anatomy of Angels

 Although the series "The Anatomy of Angels" has not yet been completed, the images have been shown on multiple occasions.

-A selection of these works are currently on display during the Veste Verlicht festival in Goes, The Netherlands, 3,4,5 and 6 October 2019.
+A selection of these works were on display most recently during the Veste Verlicht festival in Goes, The Netherlands, 3,4,5 and 6 October 2019.

 The video on this page was made during my show in Exhibition Space Mon Capitaine in Middelburg, The Netherlands, February 2016.
 A review of this show was published in the local newspaper and can be found here (only in Dutch).